JasonZ-Git/JasonTechnology/docs/Daily_Thinking.md

 27 May 2024
 -----------
-I feel I have opened the door for AI and come to the door gate with NN now
+I feel I have opened the door for AI and come to the door gate with NN now First step achieved - A basic model with machine learning

 26 April 2024
 -----------